whelew/MineSweeper/README.md

 The game board was a difficult process to create however the basic model of it on the webpage was very simple.
 It needed the Mine Sweeper header, Flag Counter and Timer, and the actual Game Board.

-Using this wireframe here are the list of functions I prenamed:
+Using this wireframe here is the list of functions I prenamed:
 - runGame();
 - populateGameBoard(); // This became the runGame and createBoard function
 - incrementFlags();